wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 I sometimes asked myself why I still remember a rooster after so many years, and I could not get an answer that satisfied myself.

-I just want to show my respect to a wonderful creature who had lived his life with love and honor, glory and failure, which gives me much fun whether young or old.
+Now, I am glad that I could give a speech about little follower in Toastersmasters meeting.
+It is a great relief for me because I finally got the chance to show my respect to a wonderful creature who had lived his life with love and honor, glory and failure, which gives me much fun whether young or old.

 Dear audience, have you ever had the same feeling?
 Have you ever had a dear friend to commemorate?
 Have you ever had a vivid story to tell?

-This is the very stage to tell your story.
+Toastmasters meeting is the very stage to tell your story.
+All you need is to act.

 Farewell, little flower.
 Farewell, the great rooster.